There’s nothing like pain to shut down the party.

 In post-surgery interviews, 90 percent of patients—both men and women—reported an improvement in their sex lives, which included an increase in libido, greater stamina, and more frequent intercourse.
 Hip or knee replacement "offers improvement in sexual activity and overall sexuality to patients after surgery, especially if (sexuality) is affected before surgery," said Dr. Rodriguez in an article in Science Daily.

 Too frequently, however, matters of intimacy don’t figure into the conversation, either before or after joint replacement, and that’s too bad.

 A small percentage of respondents to Dr Rodriguez’s study were actually afraid to have sex, often for fear of damaging their new joint.
 A few tips could have addressed that anxiety.
 The quality of a patient’s love life is directly linked to overall well-being and should be part of a pre-surgical assessment as well as post-surgical guidance.
 Such a conversation could address any fears and increase a patient’s confidence.

-Orthopedic surgeon Dr. Claudette LaJam gets so many questions about sex after joint replacement that she created a page on her website to discuss the issue.
-That page now gets more hits than any other on her website.
+Orthopedic surgeon Dr. Claudette LaJam gets so many questions about sex after joint replacement that she speaks about it regularly, as she did in this interview.
 (Another excellent source of information is here.)

 So, while no one looks forward to surgery, the possibility of better sex could give the dark cloud a silver lining—and also perhaps give those who’ve been dodging the issue another gentle nudge to consider the benefits of joint replacement.